theonjs/theon/README.md

 `to do`
 -->

-## Entities
+## Concepts

-`theon` provides built-in generic entities which maps to specific HTTP entities.
+`theon` introduces the concept of entity, which is basically a built-in abstract object which maps to specific HTTP entities and stores its details, such as headers or query params.

+You have to understand and use them properly while building you API.

+Built-in supported entities:

 - **client**
 - **collection**